Friday School

 and since he couldn't find an answer,

-he sought the council of a sage.
+he sought the counsel of a sage.

 'Why do you do what you are doing?' -